on-ramp/api-doc/source/includes/_iframe.md

 ## Adding the iframe in a html page

-In order to display the deposit iframe it is as easy as adding the following code:
+In order to display the deposit iframe it is as easy as adding the following code (displayed on the right side):

 > Example iframe tag